daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 git version 2.32.0.windows.2
 ```

+> **Note:** Some of the Git commands we will use are only available since Git 2.23,
+so make sure your if your Git is at least this version.

 You can launch many windows programs from the Bash terminal, e.g. to launch VS Code that we installed previously, you would type in `code`, let's use this to check the version of vscode that we installed:

 ```